-- 1. The MPAS "Registry"
+- The MPAS "Registry"

 - 2. Pools

 - 3. Logging mechanism

-This talk is very software-oriented, but the ideas will be important for upcoming talks about adding new diagnostics and passive tracers in MPAS!
+This talk is very software-oriented, but the ideas will be important for upcoming talks about adding passive tracers and new diagnostics in MPAS!

 A central component of all MPAS "cores" is the Registry file.